 Pour the fluid slowly and carefully so you do not spill any.
-Clean up any spills immediately; it could damage components in the engine compartment.
+Clean up any spill immediately; it could damage components in the engine compartment.

 Always use Honda ATF-Z1 (automatic transmission fluid).
-If it's not available, you may use a DEXRON[®] III automatic transmission fluid as a temporary replacement.
-However, continued use can affect the shift quality.
-Have the transmission flushed and refilled with Honda ATF-Z1 by your dealer as soon as it is convenient.

 6. Insert the dipstick all the way back into the transmission securely as shown in the illustration.

-The automatic transmission should be drained and refilled with new fluid when this service is indicated by a maintenance message on the information display.
+The transmission should be drained and refilled with new fluid according to the maintenance minder (see page 225).